Conquering the Ultimate Comic-Con

 Don’t forget to bring a backup power supply for your cellphone each day.
 It will run out of juice when you need it most.

 Program Guides.
 Don’t skip picking up your souvenir program guide.
 SDCC program cover art are exclusive and thematic.
 They make great keepsakes and are free.
-This year’s cover celebrates San Diego Comic-Con International’s 50th Anniversary with exclusive art by Jim Lee and others.
 The printed souvenir programs, bags and lanyards can be picked up in the Sails Pavilion.

 Seaport Village.
 Walk down the sidewalk along the marina side of the Hyatt Hotel and you will find a plethora of restaurants and shops that aren’t swamped with con-goers.
 You can enjoy a lovely quiet lunch overlooking the water.